cpske/ISP/review/final-feedback.md

         )
 ```

 This is good if the input Form uses the validators.
 If you write your own view code for add_expense, then you need to check if values are valid.
+If any data are invalid, then add an error message(s) to the context and redisplay the "Add Expense" input form.

-If you write your own HTML template and view function for "add expense", then you should write code to check for valid data.
-If anything is invalid, redisplay the "Add Expense" template with some message(s) about what is invalid.
+If you use a Django form, it does this automatically.

 Regardless of how you validate input, input errors should be shown on the 'Add Expense' form so the user can correct them.  **Don't** return an exception screen like this: